jxnblk/geomicons-open/README.md

 <span class="js-geomicon" data-icon="heart"></span>
 ```

-Call the `Geomicons.inject()` method with a nodelist of the elements to replace with SVG icons.
+Pass a nodelist to the `Geomicons.inject()` method to replace elements with SVG icons.

 ```html
 <script>